U.S. Route 1 in Florida: Miami-Dade County

 North of Snapper Creek (Canal C-2), US 1 continues northeast and enters another section of unincorporated Miami-Dade County.
 Here, US 1 forms the Snapper Creek Expressway (SR 878)'s eastern terminus.
-Dadeland South station lies just south of the expressway, on US 1's northern side, and acts as the handover point between the South Miami-Dade Busway and the Metrorail line, which proceeds to parallel US 1 for most of its subsequent journey into Downtown Miami.
 The South Dixie Highway then crosses into South Miami at South 80th Street.
 At SR 959 (Red Road/West 57th Avenue), US 1 leaves South Miami and enters Coral Gables, passing the main campus of the University of Miami and headed northeast.
 At West 38th Avenue (Brooker Street), it leaves Coral Gables and enters Miami, heading northeast toward the southern terminus of I-95 just south of Downtown Miami.
 At this point, there is a signage gap in the route even though it is federally and state defined as cosigning with I-95 and SR 970 all the way to Biscayne Boulevard, where US 1 signage resumes.